中文版|English

 11.jpg

-Figure 4 Diagram of Aquiculture Area
+Figure 4 Feed Container Diagram

 2.2 Inspection of Hull

-Figure 5 Diagram of the Hull
+Figure 8 Diagram of the Hull

-There will be 6 damaged parts on the surface of the hull, which are represented by red(blue) plastic rings(three red, three blue).
-There is one damaged part in each area and the corresponding colors are shown in the figure above.
-During the inspection, the vehicle picks up the damaged part and hangs it into collection device of the same color.
-At the end of the competition, points are scored according to the correct colored rings retained.
+There will be 6 damaged points on the surface of the hull, which will be represented by red (blue) colored plastic rings (3 red, 3 blue).
+Each area has one damaged point, the corresponding color is shown in the figure above.
+In the process of inspection, the damaged object is picked up and hung into the collection device of the same color.
+Points are scored at the end of the competition based on the correct colored rings remained.

 13.jpg